Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Várkert Bazár, Budapest: Ornate carved doors at Várkert Bazár event venue in Budapest Neo-Renaissance detailing on doors leading to modern event spaces |

-Next, we stumbled upon the Neptune Fountain (Neptun-kút), which is basically a charming hidden gem playing hide-and-seek within the Várkert Bazár.
-This unique fountain features a blue and turquoise mosaic niche that looks like someone melted a peacock and poured it into tile form.
-Inside, a watchful Neptune reigns supreme, his head sculpted above a beautiful seashell-shaped water basin that probably makes mermaids jealous.
+Next, we stumbled upon the Triton Fountain (Triton-kút), which is basically a charming hidden gem playing hide-and-seek within the Várkert Bazár.
+This unique fountain features a pebble-dash "grotta" style niche and a statue of the sea messenger Triton holding a conch shell.
+Inside, the mythological figure reigns supreme, his head sculpted above a beautiful seashell-shaped water basin that probably makes mermaids jealous.

 |